dotnet/aspire/src/Microsoft.Extensions.ServiceDiscovery/README.md

 Resolvers implement the `IServiceEndPointResolver` interface.
 They are created by an instance of `IServiceEndPointResolverProvider`, which are registered with the [.NET dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) system.

-Developers typically add service discovery to their [`HttpClient`](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient) using the [`IHttpClientFactory`](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-factory) with the `UseServiceDiscovery` extension method.
+Developers typically add service discovery to their [`HttpClient`](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient) using the [`IHttpClientFactory`](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-factory) with the `AddServiceDiscovery` extension method.

 Services can be resolved directly by calling `ServiceEndPointResolverRegistry`'s `GetEndPointsAsync` method, which returns a collection of resolved endpoints.